ragsns/dockeronazure/exercises/ex7/README.md

 draft up
 ```

-Again, run the command substituting the public IP of the nginx ingress.
+Again, run the command substituting the application name and public IP of the nginx ingress.

 ```
 curl --header Host:listening-numbat.rags.tech 52.170.208.124